← More articles in Cold Email

 Create a Personal Connection

 Addressing your recipient by name, such as "Hi, Alex," adds a personal touch.
-People feel more valued when emails are tailored to them rather than generic.
-Avoiding mistakes like using the wrong name or leaving out the name entirely (e.g., "Dear Sir or Madam") ensures you avoid appearing impersonal or careless.
+People respond better to emails that feel tailored to them rather than mass-sent.

 Set the Tone of Your Message

-Your greeting sets the stage for the rest of the email.
+Your greeting sets the stage for everything that follows.
 For a formal proposal, "Good afternoon, Mr. Lopez" signals respect.
-For casual networking, "Hi, Team" works well for internal communication.
-Misaligned greetings can confuse or alienate the reader.
+For casual team communication, "Hi, Team" works well.

 Increase Open Rates

-The email greeting often appears in the preview text alongside your subject line.
-Engaging openings, such as "Hello, Mary—quick follow-up on our meeting," intrigue recipients to open your email.
-Vague or generic intros like "To whom it may concern" may lead to your message being ignored.
+The email greeting often appears in preview text alongside your subject line.
+Engaging openings like "Hello, Mary—quick follow-up on our meeting" give recipients a reason to open your email.

 Build Trust and Clarity